Article

 • Register a newly purchased used car with the manufacturer to get any recall notices.

 By staying up to date with motor vehicle safety defects and recalls, you're taking the first step in protecting yourself on the road.
-The National Highway Traffic Safety Administration (NHTSA) created a new search tool that allows you to quickly learn if your vehicle has not been repaired.
+The NHTSA created a new search tool that allows you to quickly learn if your vehicle has not been repaired.
 We recommend you registering for email alerts to receive the latest information on your vehicle.

 Have a safety concern about your vehicle?
 You can file a safety complaint with the NHTSA.